imgopi41/IPL-Analysis-PowerBi/README.md

 In Power BI, a report is a gathering of perceptions that seem together on at least one page but in this project i have represented the data into Grapical format in 2 sheets that is in 2 Pages.
 Power BI allows to report an accumulation of things that identify with each other.
-IPL Analysis  Reports says shows you that Titles won by yearwise.
-Once we click on any particular team visuals, It shows you the complete data in that sheet or in a page.
-I have also created the visuals in a such way that it would be easy to understand the visuals.
+IPL Analysis Reports shows you that Titles won by team year-wise.
+Once we click on any particular team visuals, It shows you the complete data of that team in winning awards in that sheet or in a page.
+I have also created the visuals in a such way that it would be easy to understand for the End-User.
 One can understand the data by seeing the visuals in the Reports.

 **4. Dashboards:**

-When we prepare to share our data or information, A Power BI Dashboard is gathering of visuals from a given data.
+When we prepare to share our data or information, A Power BI Dashboard is used in gathering of visuals from a given data.
 A Dashboard needs to fit on a solitary page frequently called Canvas.
 Canvas is workshop where we can make, consolidate, and adjust fascinating and convincing visuals.
 In our Madhav store Dashboard Visualizations and text were used to represent Madhav store sales.
 A Dashboard can created has per user Requirement.

 **5. Tiles:**